The seed

 Not a platitude.
 Cognitive science spent the next two thousand years proving him right.

-John Sweller’s Cognitive Load Theory (late 1980s) added another layer: working memory isn’t just small — it’s also short-lived.
-Everything has to squeeze through this bottleneck before it can reach long-term memory.
-Pile on too many options, too complex an interface, too much noise — and your ability to learn and decide just falls apart.
+Then John Sweller’s Cognitive Load Theory in the late 1980s added the next layer.
+Working memory isn’t just small.
+It’s short-lived.
+Everything has to squeeze through this bottleneck before it gets to long-term memory.
+Too many options, too complex an interface, too much noise — and learning and decision-making fall apart.

-Then there’s Directed Attention Fatigue, from Rachel and Stephen Kaplan at Michigan.
-Your brain burns energy just suppressing distractions — and that fuel tank is finite.
+And then directed attention fatigue, from Rachel and Stephen Kaplan at Michigan.
+Your brain burns energy just suppressing distractions, and the fuel tank is finite.
 When it runs dry: more mistakes, worse planning, shorter temper, dumber impulses.

-In other words: your brain is a pipe with a fixed diameter.
-From Miller to Sweller to Kaplan, over half a century of research says the same thing — the pipe doesn’t get wider.
+In other words, your brain is a pipe with a fixed diameter.
+From Miller to Sweller to the Kaplans, over half a century of research says the same thing.
+The pipe doesn’t get wider.

 “In an information-rich world, the wealth of information means a dearth of something else — a scarcity of whatever it is that information consumes: the attention of its recipients.”

-1. No internet, no smartphones, no AI.
-Simon was just watching TV channels and newspapers multiply.
-But he already saw the core truth: attention is zero-sum.
+- No internet, no smartphones, no AI.
+Simon was watching TV channels and newspapers multiply.
+He still got the punchline.
+Attention is zero-sum.
 Give it to A, and B gets less.
-Period.

-Before AI, my day had maybe 5-10 decision points: what tasks to do, what methods to use, how to prioritize.
-Now, with Claude Code, I might face 50: Should I let AI refactor this code?
+Before AI, my day had maybe 5–10 decision points: what tasks to do, what methods to use, how to prioritize.
+With Claude Code, the count is closer to 50.
+Should I let AI refactor this code?
 Is its output correct?
 Should I iterate again?
 Is this automation worth building?
 Who fixes the bugs later?
-Do I understand AI’s suggested approach?
-If not, how long will it take to understand?
+Do I understand the approach AI suggested?
+If I don’t, how long will it take me to?

 Every new “possibility” is a new valve.
 Every valve asks: open or not?

 There’s a famous Israeli study on parole judges that shows what this does to people.
-They found: approval rates start at roughly 65% at the beginning of each session, then gradually drop to near 0% as decisions accumulate.
+Approval rates start around 65% at the beginning of a session, then gradually drop to near 0% as decisions accumulate.
 After a break, they reset to 65%.
-The cases didn’t get worse — the judges’ brains got tired.
+The cases didn’t get worse.
+The judges’ brains got tired.

-David Meyer’s research is even more direct: multitasking increases completion time by more than double.
-The brain produces zero-progress “restart” time when switching between tasks.
-And only 2-5% of people are true “supertaskers” — the other 95% perform worse when multitasking.
+David Meyer’s research is more direct.
+Multitasking increases completion time by more than double.
+The brain spends zero-progress “restart” time every time it switches tasks.
+Only 2–5% of people are true “supertaskers”; the other 95% just perform worse when multitasking.

 That’s the trap.
-AI lets you open more valves, but the pipe hasn’t changed.
-Every new valve doesn’t add output — it just thins what each one gets.
+AI lets you open more valves, but the pipe didn’t change.
+Every new valve doesn’t add output.
+It just thins what each one gets.

 APA’s 2023 Work in America Survey (n=2,515):